Songs from Home

 Addressing postnatal depression and loneliness through online songwriting

-Songs from Home brings the benefits of group music making online to address loneliness, social isolation, and postnatal depression in new mothers.
+Songs from Home brought the benefits of group music making online to address loneliness, social isolation, and postnatal depression in new mothers.

 Poor social connections, including loneliness, are a risk factor for maternal mental illness.
 This is important as suicide is the leading cause of mortality in the first year after women give birth.
 Indeed, in the UK up to one in eight women will experience postnatal depression (PND), a debilitating illness for mothers with repercussions for fathers, mother-baby bond, and infants’ social-emotional development.
 Low or lacking social support is a risk factor for PND, and women with PND often describe feelings of loneliness and social isolation.

-The project will be built upon a methodology of co-creation, encompassing four overlapping components all of which have lived experience at the core: DISCOVERY, with women, of their needs and challenges; DEFINITION of a specific approach to the online songwriting intervention that meets those needs; DEVELOPMENT of that intervention; and DELIVERY of a randomised controlled trial (RCT) that evaluates its efficacy.
-Songs from Home will incorporate these components over three phases informed by lived experience perspectives, culminating in a two-armed RCT with a non-intervention wait-list control group.
-The RCT will test the impact of the newly developed intervention on a primary outcome measure of loneliness and secondary outcome measures of social connectedness and PND, with embedded qualitative descriptions of mothers’ experiences.
-Songs from Home will result in a tested intervention with the potential for further refinement and wide-scale adoption.
+The project was built upon a methodology of co-creation, encompassing four overlapping components all of which have lived experience at the core: DISCOVERY, with women, of their needs and challenges; DEFINITION of a specific approach to the online songwriting intervention that meets those needs; DEVELOPMENT of that intervention; and DELIVERY of a randomised controlled trial (RCT) that evaluated its efficacy.
+Songs from Home incorporated these components over three phases informed by lived experience perspectives, culminating in a two-armed RCT with a non-intervention wait-list control group.
+The RCT tested the impact of the newly developed intervention on a primary outcome measure of loneliness and secondary outcome measures of social connectedness and PND, with embedded qualitative descriptions of mothers’ experiences.

-The project team comprises researchers from the CPS, including Rosie Perkins who led the Music and Motherhood study, as well as Sunita Sharma, an NHS Consultant who specialises in obstetrics and gynaecology and will provide crucial guidance and mental health support to the project.
-The project is also a collaboration with Happity, the UK’s biggest platform dedicated exclusively to baby and toddler groups and classes.
+The project team comprised researchers from the CPS, including Rosie Perkins who led the Music and Motherhood study, as well as Sunita Sharma, an NHS Consultant who specialises in obstetrics and gynaecology and provided crucial guidance and mental health support to the project.
+The project was also a collaboration with Happity, the UK’s biggest platform dedicated exclusively to baby and toddler groups and classes.
 It helps soon-to-be, new, and seasoned parents access thousands of online and in-person classes across the country, allowing them to gain knowledge and join and build communities to support their mental wellbeing.
-Happity Co-founder Emily Tredget will provide a direct link between the researchers and new mothers experiencing these mental health struggles from across the country, as well as bring Happity’s extensive experience in fostering online classes and communities to developing a music-based approach that is as effective and inclusive as possible.
+Happity Co-founder Emily Tredget provided a direct link between the researchers and new mothers experiencing these mental health struggles from across the country, as well as bringing Happity’s extensive experience in fostering online classes and communities to developing a music-based approach that is as effective and inclusive as possible.